-Placement using A-B Tech course credit and transfer credit for English and math does not expire.
-Placement using RISE or via assessment scores are valid for a maximum of ten-years.
+Placement using A-B Tech course credit for transfer credit for English and Math, RISE, or assessment scores do not expire.
 After ten years, if math or English courses have not been completed successfully, a student is required to be re-assessed using one of the methods listed above.

 Alternate testing formats are available to individuals with disabilities upon request to Support Services.
-Documentation of disability is required prior to the establishment of accommodations for placement testing.
-Students requesting accommodations should allow at least one week for arrangement of accommodations after submission of appropriate documentation.
+Students requesting accommodations should allow at least one week for arrangement of accommodations.